BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 > Ensure datasets are represented accurately with essential metadata.
 Users often base their decision on whether to use a dataset by how clearly this information is presented to them.

 Users may often first arrive at a [dataset details page](https://pautva.github.io/dd3-wireframes/#/main-content/pages/dataset-details) after performing a search from a search engine.
-Thus, it should be instantly clear whether a dataset is available for download or not, what license it is shared under and anything else that may effect how this dataset is used.
-Ensure users are also provided with a route to understand the data portal in which this dataset record is described, this can be achieved through well designed [navigation](/main-content/steps/navigate-the-portal).
+Thus, it should be instantly clear whether a dataset is available for download or not, what license it is shared under and anything else that may affect how this dataset is used.
+Make sure users are also provided with a route to understand the data portal in which this dataset record is described.
+This can be achieved through well-designed [navigation](/main-content/steps/navigate-the-portal).

 ## What it looks like

-!> A user's perception of dataset quality is driven by a number of different factors, such as publisher, publication date, frequency of updates, well-described metadata, how complete the data is and a clear visual presentation within the portal itself.<br>
+!> A user's perception of dataset quality is driven by several different factors, such as publisher, publication date, frequency of updates, well-described metadata, how complete the data is and a clear visual presentation within the portal itself.<br>
 <br>
 For more information read how to help users to... [assess data quality](main-content/steps/assess-data-quality).